minprog/pyprog/opdrachten/week7/lisp/venglish.md

     (defun factorial (n) (loop for i from 1 to n for fac = 1 then (* fac i) fi...

+So the brackets serve a purpose, but it's still pretty easy to make a mistake.
 Your task is to write a check for the validity of a given LISP program.
 The question here is simply whether the number of brackets matches: for each opening bracket there must be a closing bracket, and the other way around!

 ## Validator class